 Ordained Local Ministry (OLM)

 Those seeking ordination as Ordained Local Ministers undertake the diocesan-based Ministry Training and Formation Programme.
-For the academic component the Programme uses the Trinity Certificate in Theology and Ministry.
-The Trinity Certificate is an entry level two year program covering the basics of Biblical studies, Church History, Theology and Ministry and Ethics.
+For the academic component the Programme uses the Australis Certificate of Ministry.
+The Australis Certificate of Ministry is an entry level two year program covering the basics of Biblical studies, Church History, Theology and Ministry and Ethics.

 Ordained Pioneer Ministry